matheushf/clean-hexagonal-front/README.md

 # Clean Hexagonal Frontend
 (this is a work in progress)

-A example of using Clean Architecture on the Frontend
+A example of using Clean Architecture on the Frontend.
+Read more about it [here](https://medium.com/@matheushf/clean-architecture-on-frontend-applications-7d724d250432)

 <br>